Srijan8282/Srijan8282/README.md

-Hi, This is Srijan, final year student from Jadavpur University, a passionate competitive programmer and a MERN stack web developer, highly passionate in competitive programming and web development.
+Hi, This is Srijan, graduated from Jadavpur University, a passionate competitive programmer and a MERN stack web developer, highly passionate in competitive programming and web development.
 A hardworking individual with in-depth knowledge of language, tool and framework, looking forward to work in a software company.
+Currently I am working as a SDE with 1 year and 4 months+ experience.

 My Current CP ratings of various websites.
-LeetCode   : Knight (Max. rating 1952, Global Top 3.5%)
+LeetCode   : Knight (Max. rating 1983, Global Top 2.7%)
 CodeChef   : 4 Star (Max. rating 1806, Global rank under 5k)
 CodeForces : Pupil (Max. rating 1243)
 CodeStudio : Master (Max. rating 3584, Global Top 1%)